11 NCAC 20 .0202 CONTRACT PROVISIONS

-(b) Information on benefit exclusions; administrative and utilization management requirements; credential verification programs; quality assessment programs; and provider sanction policies.
 Notification of changes in these requirements shall also be provided by the carrier, allowing providers time to comply with such changes.

-(16) The provider's obligations to comply with the carrier's utilization management programs, credential verification programs, quality management programs, and provider sanctions programs with the proviso that none of these shall override the professional or ethical responsibility of the provider or interfere with the provider's ability to provide information or assistance to their patients.
+(16) The provider's obligations to comply with the carrier's utilization management programs, credential verification programs, quality management programs, and provider sanctions programs with the stipulation that none of these shall override the professional or ethical responsibility of the provider or interfere with the provider's ability to provide information or assistance to their patients.

 (17) The provider's authorization and the carrier's obligation to include the name of the provider or the provider group in the provider directory distributed to its members.

 (18) Any process to be followed to resolve contractual differences between the carrier and the provider.